It’s the most important living document your organisation will have. Here’s how to get it right.

 An employee handbook is a sort of employee manual — a guide to all aspects of working at your small business.
 There’s no set structure for writing an employee handbook, but it usually features your company's policies, ways of working, core values and mission.

-Writing your first employee handbook is an important step for your small business.
+Writing your first employee handbook is an important step for your startup.

 For your handbook to be compliant, you’ll have to cover all the policies required from the law.